bagabont/e-Cognita-Server/README.md

 ```

 ### Get authored courses
-Obtain list of courses which the authenticated user is the author for.
+Get list of courses which the authenticated user is the author for.

 **Request:**
 ```httph